 Under Administrative Code Section 3.20, the City and County of San Francisco (the City) is required to prepare a 10-year capital plan in odd-numbered years that identifies both the City's capital needs and potential sources to fund that work.
-The purpose of this item is to provide an overview of the Port's proposed 10-Year Capital Plan for FY 2023-24 to FY 2032-33 and to solicit Port Commission and public feedback.
+The purpose of this item is to provide an overview of the Port's proposed 10-Year Capital Plan for FY 2023-24 to FY 2032-33.

-The Capital Plan provides a framework for the Port's investments to maintain and enhance its assets.
+The Capital Plan provides a framework for the Port's investments in its assets.
 In addition to planning capital investments, the Plan allows Port staff to make the case for city, state, federal, and private investment in the Port's capital assets to address a growing backlog.

 The Port's capital plan aligns with the Citywide 10-Year Capital Plan.
-Notably, for the first time, the Port included race equity impact information in the capital project selection process during preparation of the current 5-Year Capital Improvement Program and the 2-Year Capital Budget.
+Notably, for the first time, the Port included race equity impact information in the capital project selection process during the preparation of the current 5-Year Capital Improvement Program and the 2-Year Capital Budget.